 The Psalter from the American Book of Common Prayer 1928 Pointed to the Latin Psalm Tones as Adapted for the English Text by Jeffrey Cooper.

 This Psalter uses a new system of pointing developed by Jeffrey Cooper.
-With his permission, and with thanks, we are pleased to host this Psalter here.
+With his permission, and with thanks, we are pleased to host this Psalter here (revised November 2017).
 This Psalter maybe freely downloaded, stored, printed, and performed for non commercial purposes only.

 We are pleased to host on this site beautifully prepared editions of the Sarum Office of Compline in contemporary English.
 Thanks go to Emil Salim for assembling these booklets, which cover the following seasons: